 "So how are things

 going?"
-Dax asked as she climbed up onto the massage table.
+Dax asked as she slid onto the massage table.

 "They are fine,"

-Seven replied neutrally as she arranged herself on the adjacent table.
+Seven replied, trying to keep her towel in place as she arranged herself on the

 "I thought we'd gotten